mattcaron/misc_notes/install.xubuntu.20.04.md

          1. see [Apache Installation Instructions](./install.apache)

       1. Set up sensors (if not set up automagically):
+          1. For bluebox / Ryzen 3700 w/ B550 board:
+            1. add the following to `/etc/modules`:

+                 nct6775

           1. For hiro / Thinkpad P51:
             1. add the following to `/etc/modules`:

                  coretemp